stefandee/deflector/README.md

 This may only be built using Turbo Pascal/Borland Pascal.
 It's provided for historical purposes only.

+## Gameplay
+Use arrow keys or D-Pad to move the cursor.

+Use O/P or gamepad shoulder buttons to rotate the laser beam.

+Use Return/gamepad A for action (rotate mirrors)

+Use Escape or gamepad back to return to menu.

+Complete the level by clearing all the balls.

+In debug mode, the following keyboard shortcuts are available:
+* Q to complete the game
+* W to complete the level
+* E to fail the level/game (and play the awesome "Doom melt"-like animation)

+## Editor

+The editor is pretty raw, but it offers all the functionalities to create working levels.

+A level has to be encased in walls, otherwise bad things will happen.

+It's mostly designed for keyboard, but gamepad navigation also works.
+The following keyboard shortcuts are available:
+* page up/down to change selection
+* Return to replace selection
+* Home to place the laser generator
+* Delete to delete a tile
+* End to toggle mirror type (rotating or non rotating)
+* +/- to change the level to edit (up to MAX_LEVELS, which is 100)
+* S to save the level to file (will be saved data/gamedata/levels.dat)
+* C to clear the level with the template (borders + laser generator).
+There is no confirmation or undo, so use with caution.

+Make sure to backup/branch/stash before editing ;)

 ## Cheats
 Open settings.json and locate the sections "cheats" and "flow".